natcap/invest.users-guide/source/sdr.rst

 .. figure:: ./sdr_images/sediment_budget.png

     General catchment sediment budget.
 The relative size of the arrows changes depending on the environment.
-The InVEST model focuses on the overland processes.
+The InVEST model focuses on the overland sources and sinks, and does not include the others.

 .. primerend